AnalyticsDojo/AnalyticsDojo/README.md

 Contributing
 ------------

-We welcome pull requests from Free Code Camp campers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from Analytics Dojo campers (our students) and seasoned JavaScript developers alike!
 Please, follow [these steps](CONTRIBUTING.md) to contribute.

 License
 -------

 The BSD-3-Clause

-Copyright (c) 2016, Free Code Camp
+Copyright (c) 2016, Analytics Dojo
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: